The following is a guest post from Steve the Money Infant, which no longer exists. But it is a great post about the real meaning of wealth.

-One of the most infuriating phrases for a foreigner in Thailand can be “mai bpen rai“, which we often take as meaning nevermind or even sorry.
+One of the most infuriating phrases for a foreigner in Thailand can be “mai bpen rai“.
+It means we often take as meaning nevermind or even sorry.
 In reality the phrase translates literally as “no is nothing” and the Thais really do mean it literally.

 When you are used to the typical control most Westerners try to place on their environment mai bpen rai can become infuriating.
 How can you plan for the future or correct what you see to be as past transgressions when everyone around you claims that past and future don't truly exist?

 Further, my relationship with my wife and daughter improving dramatically.
 How wonderful it is to spend time with your loved ones without any sense of rush or guilt because you “need” to be doing something else.

 How relaxing to spend your day doing the things you want to do and interacting with those who bring you happiness.
 And surprisingly, even though we are still living almost paycheck to paycheck here I have very little stress over my finances in the future.

 Honestly, I don't think that if you gave me 1 million dollars our life would change all that much.
-I would continue to work on what I love, spend time with my family and seek out new connections.
-I don't fret much about our future so I can't even say that the money would give me any sense of security.
+I would continue to work on what I love and spend time with my family.
+I don't fret much about our future.
+So I can't even say that the money would give me any sense of security.

 Balance and Understanding

 I don't mean any of this in the fatalistic sense of “we are all going to die”, but more in the sense of why not find the joy in your life as it is.
 Of course I still plan for the future.

 And I am quite happy with this stability, especially knowing that for most people no matter how much they save they always feel as if it isn't enough.
-Some might disagree with me, but life is not meant for amassing a bunch of stuff or for sacrificing connections and experiences in order to gain security.
+Some might disagree with me.
+But life is not meant for amassing a bunch of stuff or for sacrificing connections and experiences in order to gain security.

 When all is said and done, you can't take it with you, not a single penny of it.
-I don't think I will ever regret not making enough money, but I would definitely regret not spending time with my daughter, not connecting more with my wife and not at least trying to find peace within myself.
+I don't think I will ever regret not making enough money.
+But I would definitely regret not spending time with my daughter.
+I'll also regret not connecting more with my wife.
+Finally, I would regret not at least trying to find peace within myself.

 Readers, what is the real meaning of wealth to you?